Anil1111/Academic-Projects-Tutorials/XNotes/Github.md

 2. `git commit`
    - it will open up the vim editor where you can enter multiline commit messages
    - use `esc` + `:wq` to save the commit file and press `enter`

+## Create a local GIT Repository in your local file system
+1. From the directory where you want to host your remote repoistory location
+1. `git init --bare repoName.git`  creates a repo called as repoName.git that can be used as a remote along with all required files inside
+2. From the directory where you can want to hook up to the remote repository, having the project code
+3. `git remote add origin "/path/to/my/repoName.git"` add the path to the above create remote repository
+4. `git remote -v` to check the remote localtion path is correct
+5. `git push --set-upstream origin master` to push the code and set the upsteam as the branch master
+6. `git push origin` all later push syntax

+### To clone this repository in a new directory
+1. From the new directory
+2. `git clone "path/to/my/repoName.git" newDirName` clones the repository into a new Directory

+### Connecting to a GIT repository on a remote server
+1. _OPTIONAL:_ In the server, go to _Control Panel > Network And Sharing Center > Change advanced sharing settings_
+   - Tick turn on network discovery
+2. Then go to folder where you have set up server and share it with users that you want to give permission for accessing it.
+3. Send network path to clients
+4. On the client machine, perform `git clone //DESKTOP-ID/path/to/file/repoName.git`

 ---